-One episode of Ghost in the Shell: Stand Alone Complex starts with an off-duty Togusa coming to the aid of a woman being chased by an armed cyborg.
-He chases her into a dead end, but Togusa orders the perp to throw down his gun or he will shoot.
-Togusa has no choice but to aim at the cyborg's arms and legs just to disable him, but the cyborg still manages to shoot the woman and kill her anyway.
-A corrupt District Attorney decides to take the case and tries to pin this trope on Togusa.
-He tries to claim Togusa has a grudge against cyborgs and accuse him of excessive force, and also tries to blackmail Section 9 through it as well.
-It doesn't work.
-There was enough incriminating evidence to give the criminal his own proper trial for murder anyway.
-However, Section 9 was not happy with what the DA tried to do to them, so they arranged for an "accident" to happen to the DA and the criminal while they were driving on the highway that night.
+One episode of Ghost in the Shell: Stand Alone Complex starts with an off-duty Togusa coming to the aid of a woman being chased by an armed cyborg; Togusa has no choice but to aim at the cyborg's arms and legs just to disable him, but the cyborg still manages to shoot the woman and kill her anyway.
+The cyborg's defence (with the help of a corrupt District Attorney) tries to claim Togusa has a grudge against cyborgs (on the grounds that being the only baseline human in a team full of them gave him an Inferiority Superiority Complex) and accuse him of excessive force (with the intention of blackmailing Section 9 through it).
+There was enough incriminating evidence to give the criminal his own proper trial for murder anyway, but Section 9 weren't happy about how Togusa was treated; the cyborg and his attorney had an unfortunate car accident.

 In one chapter of Cats Eye a perp does his worse to piss off the police officers interrogating him and trying to save him from whatever Cat's Eye would do him for stealing their target for a heist, and upon getting punched by a fed-up officer he starts claiming police brutality.
 It bites him back in the ass when Hitomi disguises herself as Asatani and uses the situation to trick the police to leave alone her with the perp, who nearly gets an heart attack.